Alexander Dimitry: Career

-In 1853, Dimitry's nephew George Pandelly ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans including streets and sidewalks.
-George Wiltz seized on Pandelly's mixed race ancestry to discredit his election, prompting Pandelly to take his opponent to court for slander.
-The case was dismissed, but the "Pandelly Affair" inspired later generations to invent a new genealogy for themselves in which they claimed descent from a mythical, possibly invented Indian princess of the Alibamu tribe named Malanta Talla.
+In 1853, Dimitry's nephew George Pandely ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans including streets and sidewalks.
+Victor Wiltz in Pandelly v.
+Wilts (1854) seized on Pandelly's mixed-race ancestry to discredit his election, prompting Pandelly to take his opponent to court for slander.
+The case was dismissed, but the Pandely Affair inspired later generations to invent a new genealogy for themselves in which they claimed descent from a mythical, possibly invented Indian princess of the Alibamu tribe named Malanta Talla.

-After his service as superintendent Alexander was called to Washington by William L. Marcy.
-He was Secretary of State under President Franklin Pierce.
-Alexander was appointed to a commission to revise some treaties with American Indian Tribes.
+After his service as superintendent Dimitry was called to Washington by William L. Marcy.
+He was one of the clerks to the Secretary of State William L. Marcy under President Franklin Pierce.
+Dimitry was appointed to a commission to revise some treaties with American Indian Tribes.
 In 1855, he was appointed by the U.S. Department of State to translate diplomatic correspondences with different foreign governments.
 He was fluent in eleven languages.
 While he was at the State Department he lectured at Georgetown University.

-President Buchanan appointed him United States minister resident of Costa Rica and Nicaragua in 1859.
+President Buchanan appointed Dimitry as United States minister resident of Costa Rica and Nicaragua in 1859.
 He was hired to settle diplomatic disputes.
-Alexander was crucial because he spoke the native languages fluently.
-He made important speeches in Spanish at diplomatic functions.
-He was very knowledgeable about the conditions of Central America.
-Alexander was about to obtain a treaty with Nicaragua.
-Because of the secession of South Carolina, the negotiation ended.
-Louisiana also passed an ordinance of secession.
+Dimitry was crucial because he spoke the native languages fluently he also made important speeches in Spanish at diplomatic functions.
+He was very knowledgeable about the conditions of Central America and Dimitry was about to obtain a treaty with Nicaragua but because of the secession of South Carolina on December 20, 1860, the negotiation ended.
+Louisiana also passed an ordinance of secession on January 26, 1861, one month later.

-Dimitry, concerned about his huge family in New Orleans and his state resigned from his position as Ambassador.
-Secretary of State William H. Seward expressed President Abraham Lincoln's discontent with Alexander's decision when he returned to Washington.
-Alexander turned down a yearly salary of $12,000 in gold.
-Alexander's son John Dimitry was also a Greek-American creole.
+Dimitry, concerned about his huge family in New Orleans and his state resigned from his position as ambassador.
+Secretary of State William H. Seward expressed President Abraham Lincoln's discontent with Dimitry's decision when he returned to Washington.
+Dimitry turned down a yearly salary of $12,000 in gold.
+His son John Dimitry was also a Greek-American Creole.
 He was extremely educated and worked with his father as the Secretary of Legation of Costa Rica and Nicaragua.